WoS = Web of Science. KCI = Korea Citation Index.

 Peer-reviewed Journal Articles

-In press.
-Noh, Hyeseon* and Rok Sim*†.
-“Constructing the ‘Other’: Online racialized hate speech and perceived threats in South Korea.”
-Ethnic and Racial Studies.WoS: SSCI PDF
+2026.
+Noh, Hyeseon and Rok Sim.
+“Constructing the ‘other’: online racialized hate speech and perceived threats in South Korea.”
+Ethnic and Racial Studies, 1–20.WoS: SSCI PDF

-In press.
-Sim, Rok* and Jungsoo Kim*†.
+2026.
+Sim, Rok and Jungsoo Kim.
 “A collostructional approach to the concealed passive construction in English.”
-English Language and Linguistics.WoS: A&HCI, SSCI PDF
+English Language and Linguistics, 1–24.WoS: A&HCI, SSCI PDF

 2025.
 Sim, Rok.
 “Framing K-Beauty in U.S. and U.K. news: A corpus-based study.”
 The Linguistic Association of Korea Journal, 33(4), 129–161.KCI PDF